czaariel/CyberPatriot/Checklists/LinuxChecklist.md

 		1. Once you are done with that, to configure passwords, you can do:

 			`sudo echo -e 'CyberPatri0t!\nCyberPatri0t!' | sudo passwd $userthatneedsanewpassword`
+	1. Password Policies

+		1. Gain control of the file by typing `sudo chown $whoyouareloggedinas /etc/pam.d/common-password`.
+Then type `gedit /etc/pam.d/common-password`

+		1. Password History

+			To change the password history, add `remember=5` to the end of the line with `pam_unix.so`

 1. Secure root